Cloud-PG/XDC-AH-demo/docs/README.md

   - the transfer speed should look a bit better indeed
 - scale up and down the cluster dynamically

+Backup:

-- put another file on the origin and see where it land when requested
+- put another file on the fake origin and see where it land when requested
+- copy file from XCACHE@CNAF and look at the [monitor page](https://193.204.89.68:3000/d/gZht3p4iz/infn-xcache-monitor)
+  - need voms proxy ready on a vm